-We are very pleased to announce the 18th International EAS Student Forum in 2020, which is to take place on June 9th – 12th 2020 prior to the 28th EAS Conference in Padova, Italy (Conference dates: June 10th – 13th 2020).
+We are very pleased to announce the 19th International EAS Student Forum, which will take place on May 16–19, 2022 prior to the 29th EAS Conference in Belgrade, Serbia (conference date: May 18–21, 2022).

 The Student Forum (SF) has become an established part of the annual EAS conference and is proving to be a very successful activity – both for the students and also for the conference as a whole.
-As in recent years, in 2020, it will be closely connected with the congress activities: including EAS student forum presentation at the EAS conference.
-The language of the Student Forum is English.
+As in recent years, it will be again closely connected with the congress activities: including an EAS student forum presentation at the EAS conference.

 The theme of the Student Forum is in line with the main conference theme: